February 24th - 2:30am - Operation "Florida or Bust!!" -

 climbed onto my back and fell back to sleep.
 If you've ever had a groggy 3 pound bird crawl on you and fall asleep you too would know how hard it is to push off

 the sweet thing and climb out from under the warm covers and the comfort of a morning snuggle.
+He's also nice and warm to snuggle with on a cold morning.

-February 24th - 7:30 am -
+February 25th - 7:30 am -

 Cody and I finally wake up and join Frank in the passenger seat.
 Mind you I am still in my P.J.'s, with blanket and pillow in hand.
 Don't feel too bad for Frank.